 Gold Price News and Analysis

-The new DailyFX Q2 Gold Forecast is now available to help traders navigate the market.
+The DailyFX Q2 Gold Forecast is now available to help traders navigate the market.

-The latest IG Retail Sentiment Indicatorshows that traders are 80.4% net-long of the precious metal and recent positional changes give us a stronger contrarian bearish bias.
+The latest IG Retail Sentiment Indicatorshows that traders are 81.2% net-long of the precious metal – and going longer – which gives us a strong contrarian bearish bias.

 Are you new to Gold or FX trading or are you looking to improve your trading skill sets?
 We can help you along your journey with a comprehensive range of constantly updated guides and trading tools – they are all Free to Download Here.

 What’s your opinion on Gold?Share your thoughts with us using the comments section at the end of the article or you can contact the author via email at firstname.lastname@example.org or via Twitter @nickcawley1.